pedrobrochero/tempora/README.md

 # Tempora
 This is a multitimer mobile app.
-Mainly to test GitHub copilot capacities.
-In the future, this app will be published on the stores.

 ## TODOs

 ### MVP
 - Pass all strings to dictionary.
 - Ensure translations are correct.
+- Obfuscate and upload native symbols to store.

 ### Others
 - Control timer-ended sound from MediaPlayer.